Ladner Ferry

-The Ladner Ferry crossed the south arm of the Fraser River in Metro Vancouver, linking Ladner with Richmond.
+The Ladner Ferry was a crossing of the south arm of the Fraser River in Metro Vancouver, linking Ladner with Richmond.
+It operated from 1913 until 1959, when it was replaced by the George Massey Tunnel.

 History

 In the early 1890s, the Union Steamship S.S Eliza Edwards provided a daily Vancouver-Steveston-Ladner's Landing run.
 The Vancouver and Lulu Island Railway proposal included a connecting ferry to Ladner that never eventuated.
 During 1898–1900, the three times weekly CP Navigation Victoria-New Westminster schedule included Lulu Island and Ladner.
 The 45-passenger Sonoma ran twice daily Ladner-Steveston during 1905–1909.
 The replacement vessel from the 1910 summer, the New Delta, ran the route three times daily in the spring/summer, and twice daily in the fall/winter, until April 1914.
 However, dangerous ice floes sometimes temporarily cancelled services.

 Maintaining the Steveston run, the New Delta conducted a three-times-daily trial during April and May 1912 between Ladner and Woodward's Landing (south end of No. 5 Road, Richmond).
 In January 1913, the Scanlon (Helen M. Scanlon), pulling a barge, made the crossing in 20 minutes, while conducting a trial run for a government ferry service.
 During 1913, piles were driven for the new temporary Ladner dock, and the province and municipalities upgraded or built the approach and connecting roads on both sides.

 Strategic to their proposed Lulu Island branch line, the Canadian Northern Railway (CNoR), specified a Steveston terminal for their planned Vancouver Island ferry service.
 Revised to Woodward's Landing, CNoR acquired 250 acres for five miles of siding and a three-track slip capable of handling the largest ferries (150 feet).
 The CNoR dock never eventuated after the demise of the railway.

 In November 1913, the Scanlon, with its barge in tow, established the Ladner-Woodward's Landing government ferry service.
 The boat carried the passengers and the barge transported vehicles and livestock.

 A bus along No. 5 Road from Vancouver connected with the four daily sailings.
 That December, when the ferry struck a sand bar in heavy fog, damaging the paddlewheel, the trip across took four hours and the bus ran out of fuel, stranding the passengers at Woodward's Landing.
 Owing to the deplorable winter road conditions, the bus could take an hour to cover the 8 km across Richmond.
 In April 1914, the Sonoma returned to the Ladner-Steveston route, but it is unclear when this service ceased.